NeoSmartpen/Ncode-SDK/readme.md

 ---------------

-### What is Neo smartpen
+### About Neo smartpen

-Neo smartpen is a pen designed to capture your handwritten notes into our digital app with our Ncode™ notebooks. you can see more information at http://neosmartpen.com
+The Neo smartpen is designed to seamlessly integrate the real and digital worlds by transforming what you write on paper - everything from sketches and designs to business meeting notes - to your iOS, Android and Windows devices.
+It works in tandem with N notebooks, powered by NeoLAB Convergence’s patented Ncode™ technology and the accompanying application, Neo Notes.
+Find out more at www.neosmartpen.com

 ---------------
 ### Introduction